jwillmer/certbot-autorenew/README.md

 #### Build or fetch the docker image

 - Either build image with provided docker file
-- -or- fetch the image from dockerhub located at [`ebarault/letsencrypt-autorenew-docker`](https://hub.docker.com/r/pschichtel/letsencrypt-autorenew-docker/tags/)
+- -or- fetch the image from GitHub registry at [`ghcr.io/jwillmer/certbot-autorenew:latest`](https://github.com/jwillmer/certbot-autorenew/pkgs/container/certbot-autorenew)

 #### Ports
 The software in the docker container exposes internally the `443` port, which you should expose back on the docker host with no translation, such as in `"443:443"`